 1. Dilated Cardiomyopathy

 This is a common disease among large breed dogs like a Doberman and a Great Dane.
 This is caused by the weakening of the muscular structure of the heart.
 The symptoms are fainting and breathing difficulty.

 A painful neurological disorder affecting the spine of affected dogs.
 This is commonly seen among Great Danes and Dobermans.
 Some of the symptoms are loss of motor function, weakness, and partial or complete paralysis.

 This is a bleeding health problem that is commonly diagnosed among Dobermans.
 It results in a reduced ability of the blood to clot during injuries or surgical procedures, thereby leading to excessive blood loss and anemia.

 4. Gastric Torsion

 Again, this condition is quite common among Dobermans.
 This happens when the stomach is filled with gas and then dilates and twists leading to blood flow obstruction.
-If this is not treated right away, lack of blood distribution in the organs can cause death.
+This should be treated right away to avoid lack of blood distribution in the organs.